MIPS/newlib/libgloss/mips/hal/examples/romable_minimal/README.txt

+Demonstration of a bootable example without some of the support code normally needed for debug, hosted or semi-hosted environments.

+The removed features are:
+* No support for UHI argument handling operations (i.e. a0 == -1)
+* No support for returning to a boot monitor or using a boot monitor's UHI support
+* Quiet unhandled exceptions, no output is produced but instead the UHI exception operation is raised and a debugger (or application) can respond to it

-This example code demonstrates a minimal bootable example with a quiet exception handler.
-The main differences are found in the linker script which is derived from uhi*.ld linker scripts, using makescripts.sh.
+These features are removed by modifying the the linker scripts which are derived from uhi*.ld linker scripts, using makescripts.sh.

-Set Environment variable MIPS_ELF_ROOT
+Set environment variable MIPS_ELF_ROOT
 	This should be set to the root of the installation directory for the toolchain (that is, below the bin directory).